 The TAA program offers a variety of benefits and reemployment services to help unemployed workers prepare for and obtain suitable employment.
 Workers may be eligible for training, job search and relocation allowances, income support, and other reemployment services.

 A petition for TAA may be filed by a group of three or more workers, their union, or other duly authorized representative.
-Petition forms may be obtained from the local State Employment Security Agency or from any agency designated by the governor to provide reemployment services under the TAA program; or you can phone 202-693-3560 or write to the U.S. Department of Labor, Employment and Training Administration, Division of Trade Adjustment Assistance, Room C-5311, 200 Constitution Ave.
-N.W., Washington, D.C.
-20210.
+Petition forms may be obtained from the local State Employment Security Agency or from any agency designated by the governor to provide reemployment services under the TAA program; or you can phone 202-693-3560 or write to the U.S. Department of Labor, Employment and Training Administration, Division of Trade Adjustment Assistance, 200 Constitution Ave NW, Room C-5311, Washington, DC 20210.

-Trade Adjustment Assistance: Fact SheetProvides information about applying for TAA, including eligibility requirements and appeal rights.
+Trade Adjustment Assistance Process - Provides information about applying for TAA, including eligibility requirements and appeal rights.

 Petition Filing Frequently Asked Questions - Provides questions and answers relating to TAA program changes.

-20 CFR Part 617Trade Adjustment Assistance for Workers Under the Trade Act of 1974
+20 CFR Part 617 - Trade Adjustment Assistance for Workers Under the Trade Act of 1974